cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 all the time type in your passphrase.
 Please consult with the manual on `ssh-keygen` and `ssh-add`.

+Next make sure to rename the master node.
+As we will have many workers it is best to use a basename such as `red`.

+This way our workers can be called `red[001-100]` or whatever number of Pis you want to dedicate as workers.
+The master we call `red`

 ## Activate python 3

 Next, configure python 3 with the help of a virtual env